cloudnativelabs/kube-router/docs/developing.md

 make test
 ```

-Or with formatted output (easier to understand for humans uses `gotestsum`):
+Or with formatted output (easier to understand for humans, uses `gotestsum`):

 ```bash
 make test-pretty